chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 - Activation time: how long the signal will last until it loops back again.
 - Delay: how long to wait before the next loop starts
-- Loop type: how the repeater will behave
+- Loop Type: How the repeater will behave.
+- Increment: The Increment to use when in enumerating or repetition mode.
 - Start index: the starting number the repeater will use
 - Finish index: the ending number the repeater will use